Skip to main content

 • Calculations are complex, performance-intensive, or difficult to maintain inline.

-• The result is an intermediate value rather than a business metric.
+• The result represents an intermediate data value rather than a final business metric.

-• Multiple analyses depend on a shared technical definition.
+• Multiple downstream analyses depend on a shared technical definition.

-• Logic is simple or used only once.
+• The logic is simple or used only once.

-• The object represents a business-facing metric or dimension.
+• The object represents a direct, business-facing metric or dimension.

-• There is no clear consumer (KPI, analysis, or table).
+• No clear consuming component (KPI, analysis, or table) exists.

-• The object adds unnecessary complexity without performance or reuse benefits.
+• The object adds technical complexity without clear performance or reuse benefits.

-Used to pre-calculate case cycle time once and reuse it across multiple KPIs.
-This is good for when you're looking to track average cycle time KPIs, SLA compliance checks, or trend analyses
+Use a helper table to pre-calculate case cycle times once and reuse the value across multiple downstream KPIs.
+This pattern optimizes performance when tracking average cycle times, identifying SLA breaches, or executing trend analyses on invoice processing delays.

 TABLE _HELP_CASE_DURATION AS